Ichthyosauria: Reproduction

+A comprehensive multi-author study published in 2023 examined the evolution of fetal orientation of ichthyosaurs based on known specimens of gravid female ichthyosaurs.
+Specimens of basal ichthyosaurs, Chaohusaurus and Cymbospondylus, showed evidence of head-first birth, while Mixosaurus had evidence of both head-first and tail-first birth based on three specimens.
+More derived ichthyosaurus including Stenopterygius, Besanosaurus, Qianichthyosaurus and Platypterygius showed evidence of tail-first birth.
+This indicates that while basal ichthyosaurs were born with head-first, merriamosaurian ichthyosaurs had preference of tail-first birth over head-first birth.
+The authors asserted that the derived ichthyosaurs' preference of tail-first birth may have been because it was easy for the female to push on the cranium rather than the pelvis when giving birth, or because it could reduce maternal energy expenditure on trim control.
+They disagreed with the "increased asphyxiation risk" hypothesis for tail-first birth preference, given that Mixosaurus showed evidence of both fetal orientation of head-first and tail-first birth; if this was indeed the reason, there should have been a higher preference for tail-first births caused by strong stabilizing selection for this trait much earlier in the evolutionary history of every aquatic, viviparous tetrapod clades, which isn't the case.

 Compared with placental mammals or plesiosaurs, ichthyosaur fetuses tend to be very small and their number per litter is often high.
 In one female of Stenopterygius seven have been identified, in another eleven.
 The fetuses have at most a quarter of the length of the mother animal.
 The juveniles have about the same body proportions as adult individuals.
 The main ontogenetical changes during growth consist in the fusion and greater robustness of the skeletal elements.
+At least one neonate I. communis individual has been identified, with preserved stomach contents indicating feeding on cephalopods and fish.
+This is unlike other similar species, such as Stenopterygius, where feeding niches shift from small fish to larger cephalopods through ontogeny.

 Crocodiles, most sea turtles and some lizards determine the sex of their offspring by manipulating the temperature of the developing eggs' environment; i.e. they do not have distinct sex chromosomes.
 Live-bearing reptiles do not regulate sex through incubation temperature.
 A study in 2009, which examined 94 living species of reptiles, birds and mammals, found that the genetic control of sex appears to be crucial to live birth.
 It was concluded that with marine reptiles such control predated viviparity and was an adaptation to the stable sea-climate in coastal regions.
 Genetics likely controlled sex in ichthyosaurs, mosasaurs and plesiosaurs.